 I have a Bachelor of Commerce from the James Cook University of North Queensland, as well as becoming a Fellow of the Financial Services Institute of Australasia, having completed their Graduate Diploma in Applied Finance and Investment and achieving the required level of experience.

-Additionally, I am a CPA Certified Practising Accountant, and have completed the Diploma of Financial Planning as part of the FPA program, and am also a graduate of AICD company directors course.
+Additionally, I am a CPA Certified Practising Accountant, and am a graduate of AICD company directors course.

 In-between my financial endeavours I am involved in my local community, serving on several Not-for-Profit Committees.